-The Ministry of Foreign Affairs (MoFA): This entity is the lead foreign affairs agency; it works with the Office of the President to coordinate with MAGAP and the Ministry of Foreign Commerce (MoFC) on policies and the enforcement of agreements.
-MoFA participates in commercial negotiations.
+The Ministry of Foreign Affairs (MoFA): MoFA works with the Office of the President to coordinate with MAG and the Ministry of Production, Foreign Trade, and Investment on policies and the enforcement of trade agreements.
+Additionally, MoFA participates in commercial negotiations.